elastic/integrations/packages/cisco_umbrella/docs/README.md

 # Cisco Umbrella Integration

-This integration is for Cisco Umbrella .
+This integration is for [Cisco Umbrella](https://docs.umbrella.com/).
 It includes the following datasets for receiving logs from an AWS S3 bucket using an SQS notification queue and Cisco Managed S3 bucket without SQS:

 - `log` dataset: supports Cisco Umbrella logs.